ciselab/CPS_repo_mining/analysis/grbl.md

 - Some arc computation flash and memory optimizations.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Multiple switch and if conditions modified and debug output.

 ## Commit #48
 ### Hash